quartermaine/Salary-prediction-deploy/README.md

   [Download Full Data Set(CSV)](https://insights.stackoverflow.com/survey)

 ## Reproducing this web app
-To recreate this web app on your own computer, do the following.
+To recreate this web app on your own computer without deployment on heroku, do the following.

 ### Create conda environment
 Firstly, we will create a conda environment called *myenv*